61 AI Terms Explained

 Token Optimization

-**Token optimization** refers to strategies and techniques for reducing the number of tokens consumed when interacting with large language models (LLMs), directly impacting both cost and performance.
+ArchitectureStrategies and techniques for reducing the number of tokens consumed when interacting with AI models, lowering costs and improving performance.

 Tokens